ajith-kp-1892/Bmsit-Notifier/README.md

 # Bmsit-Notifier
+This is a Web Application for BMSIT
-App works on both android as well as mobile browser still need Update,
+This App is going to work on Android as well as webbrowser.